osrf/gazebo_tutorials/haptix_install/tutorial.md

 The HAPTIX CANbus driver is needed to control the real DEKA Luke hand using the HAPTIX client library SDK.
 The installation process requires access to the DEKA webtransfer system.
-If you believe you should have received a copy but did not, please contact `haptix@osrfoundation.org` for help.
+If you believe you should have received access but did not, please contact `haptix@osrfoundation.org` for help.

 ## Installing on Windows